gantsign/molecule-wrapper/README.md

   --use-system-dependencies  Use system dependencies
 ```

-The `VERSION` may be a valid version number, or `default` to use the frozen
+The `VERSION` may be a valid version number, `latest` to use the latest
-version (if set) or otherwise use the latest version (i.e. the same effect as
-not specifying the option).
+available version, or `default` to use the frozen version (if set) or otherwise
+use the latest version (i.e. the same effect as not specifying the option).

+For the Python `VERSION` the values `latest` or `latest2` will be the latest
+version of Python 2.x use `latest3` for the latest version of Python 3.x.

 e.g.